HordodongA/Codecool-Full-Stack-Exam-Project_Backend/readme.md

 ### Third party authentication, database and environmental variables
 #### Register app on Google Developer Console
 For the OpenId signup and login processes application needs to be registered on Google Developer Console.
 The received credentials has to be saved into environmental variable(s) as seen below.
 [See tutorial.](https://breadbutter.io/how-to-set-up-google-openid-connect/)
-- Scpoes needed:  _.../auth/userinfo.email,  .../auth/userinfo.profile,  openid_
+- Scopes needed:  _.../auth/userinfo.email,  .../auth/userinfo.profile,  openid_
 - It's important that Google Dev Console credentials, backend's environmental variables and frontend's config.ts file all contains the same values.
 #### Set up a MoongoDB database
 It can be locally, using MongoDB Compass desktop application, or can be online via MongoDB Atlas.
 Set connection string as environmental variable (see below).